 - ½ cup organic cane sugar (or ⅓ cup maple syrup)

-- ¼ cup avocado oil (or melted refined coconut oil or canola oil)
+- ¼ cup avocado oil (or melted coconut oil)

 - 1 tsp vanilla extract

-- 2 cups whole wheat pastry flour*
+- 2 cups whole wheat pastry flour (or all purpose flour)

 - 1 tsp baking soda

-- ½ tsp sea salt
+- ½ tsp fine sea salt

 - ½ tsp cinnamon